JetBrains-Research/buckwheat/README.md

     - `-i`: a path to the input file;
     - `-o`: a path to the output directory;
     - `-b`: the size of the batch of projects that will be saved together (by default 100);
+    - `-g`: granularity of the tokenization.
+Positive values: `projects` for gathering bags of identifiers for the entire repositories, `files` for the file level (the default mode), `classes` for the level of classes (for the languages that have classes), `functions` for the level of functions (for the languages that have functions).
+    - `-f`: output format, currently can only be `wabbit` for [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Input-format).
     - `-l`: if passed, switches the tokenization into the local mode, where the input file must contain the paths to local directories.

-For every batch, two files will be created:
-- `docword`: for every repository, all of its subtokens are listed as `id:count`, one repository per line, in descending order of counts.
-The ids are the same for the entire batch.
-- `vocab`: all unique subtokens are listed as `id;subtoken`, one subtoken per line, in ascending order of ids.
+    - `--lang`: if passed with a specific language, then only files in this language are considered.
+Please note that if run with a granularity that doesn't support this language, it will produce an error.

 ## How it works
 After the target project is downloaded, it is processed in three main steps:
 1. **Language recognition**.
 Firstly, the languages of the project are recognized with [enry](https://github.com/src-d/enry).
 This operation returns a dictionary with languages as keys and corresponding lists of files as values.
 Only the files in supported languages are passed on to the next step (see the full list below).
 2. **Parsing**.
 Every file is parsed with one of the two parsers.
 The most popular languages are parsed with [tree-sitter](https://tree-sitter.github.io/), and the languages that do not yet have _tree-sitter_ grammar are parsed with [pygments](https://pygments.org/).
 At this point, identifiers are extracted and every identifier is passed on to the next step.
+For tree-sitter languages, class-level and function-level parsing is also available.
 3. **Subtokenizing**.
 Every identifier is split into subtokens by camelCase and snake_case, small subtokens are connected to longer ones, and the subtokens are stemmed.
 In general, the preprocessing is carried out as described in [this paper](https://arxiv.org/abs/1704.00135).

-The counters of subtokens are aggregated for projects and saved to file.
+The counters of subtokens are aggregated for the given granularity (project, file, class, or function) and saved to file.

 ## Advanced use

 Every step of the pipeline can be modified:
 1. Languages can be added by modifying `SUPPORTED_LANGUAGES` in `parsing.py`.
 2. The tool can extract not only identifiers, but anything that is detected by either _tree-sitter_ or _pygments_.
-This can be done my modifying `NODE_TYPES` in `TreeSitterParser` class and `TYPES` in `PygmentsParser` class.
+This can be done my modifying the types in `TreeSitterParser` and `PygmentsParser` classes.
 3. Subtokenization can be modified in `subtokenizing.py`.
 The tokens can be connected together, stemmed, filtered by length, etc.

 ## Supported languages